avinaxhroy/Tempo/README.md

 ## 📄 License

-Distributed under the Apache 2.0 License.
+Distributed under a custom **Source Available License**.
+This software is free to use for personal, non-commercial purposes only.
+**Commercial use, monetization, and rebranding are strictly prohibited.**
 See `LICENSE` for more information.

 <br />
 <div align="center">